croedel/PSD-blog/radar.md

 ### What is the Tech Radar?

-The Tech Radar shows most of the technologies, techniques and tools we’re using.
-It is a tool to inspire and support engineering teams at PSD to pick the best technologies for new projects; it provides a platform to share knowledge and experience in technologies, to reflect on technology decisions and continuously evolve our technology landscape.
+The Tech Radar shows most of the technologies, techniques and tools we’re using at PSD.

 We clustered them in rings and quadrants, just as the folks at [ThoughtWorks](https://www.thoughtworks.com/radar) do.
 The visualization is based on an Open Source project from [Zalando](https://github.com/zalando/tech-radar).